ChrisKuBa/docker-dynv6-client/README.md

 This simple alpine docker container updates the ipv6 address of a dynv6 zone.

-Its recommended to use a static Interface-ID (EUI-64-Identifier) if address is used for services and one or many ports must be forwared throug a firewall or router (see /etc/dhcpcd.conf slaac hwaddr).
+It is recommended using a static Interface-ID (EUI-64-Identifier) if address is used for services and one or many ports must be forward through a firewall or router (see /etc/dhcpcd.conf slaac hwaddr).

 The architectures supported by this image are: